Home Tech

 • Firewall and intrusion detection systems

-Types of Mobile Data Protection
+Mobile Data Protection Types

 • Physical protection: Safeguards the device from theft or damage